 Crosbie has now fulfilled this promise with these fresh sparkling stories propelled by character, ambition, need and greed, suffused by humanity and wit.
 They are peopled by family, down-at-heel aristocrats, antique dealers and auctioneers, the river and streetlife of pre-Celtic Tiger Dublin, its pubs and cafes, homes and institutions.
-Each tale is perfectly pitched and rounded, part chamber music, ballad and folktale: spare and comic, with nothing wasted.
-They have the quality of literature in the making and the author’s voice is enduring and particular.
+Warm as coddle on a winter’s night.

-Harry Crosbie is best known as the developer who transformed Dublin and its music scene during the 1990s with the Point and Bord Gáis theatres, Vicar Street and the docklands.
+Harry Crosbie OBE is best known as the developer who transformed Dublin and its music scene during the late 1980s and 1990s with the Point and Bord Gáis theatres, Vicar Street and the docklands.
 Here he discovers a voice that will leave an equal mark on cultural memory.